French Polishing and Traditional Wood Finishing

 • Booking Info

-Duration and Facilities: The course runs on two consecutive Saturdays, 09:00 to 17:00 with 1 hour for lunch.
+Duration and Facilities: The course runs over two days, 9am to 5pm with 1 hour for lunch.
 Students will need to provide their own lunch each day; tea and coffee are provided by the School.
-It is only a 3 minute drive to the town centre, where you will be able to buy lunch from the bakery or supermarkets on the High Street – there’s also a great fish and chip shop …
+It is only a 3-minute drive to the town centre, where you will be able to buy lunch from the bakery or supermarkets on the High Street – there’s also a great fish and chip shop …